cristiklein/simpy/docs/simpy_intro/shared_resources.rst

     Car 2 leaving the bcs at 10
     Car 3 leaving the bcs at 12

-Note that the first to cars can start charging immediately after they arrive at the BCS, while cars 2 an 3 have to wait.
+Note that the first two cars can start charging immediately after they arrive at the BCS, while cars 2 an 3 have to wait.

 What's Next